WindWang2/Multi-connection-attention-networks/README.md

 The pretrained model of Potsdam Dataset is available [here](https://drive.google.com/open?id=1jPS3MqWlqa1mwEvwhYxG9Gw8FTFTZHXH)

-by Jicheng WANG, Li SHEN, Wenfan QIAO, Zhilin LI, details will be available when the paper is published.
+by Jicheng WANG, Li SHEN, Wenfan QIAO, Yanshuai DAI, Zhilin LI, details will be available when the paper is published.

 ## Introduction
 This code is the implementation of SWJ_2 in [ISPRS Potsdam labeling challenge 2D](http://www2.isprs.org/commissions/comm2/wg4/potsdam-2d-semantic-labeling.html).